 To see Trinity is to know Trinity.
-As our headmaster Chip Denton says, “You really have to see Trinity School to know it.
+As our head of school Chip Denton says, “You really have to see Trinity School to know it.
 Trinity is, at heart, a community of learners.
 We know and love one another, challenge and question one another; we celebrate one another's gifts and bear one another’s burdens.
 We’d love for you to experience Trinity for yourself.”

 We have gathered some fast facts here, but we really want to show you Trinity in person!
 So come visit us.
 Attend one of our Tour and Information Sessions.
 Chat with some of our teachers or administrators.
 Call one of our parents.
 Ask around the community and see what sort of school Trinity is.
 And be sure to read the materials and links we have on this website.